mashael-al/-ROS2-Turtlesim-Manipulation/README.md

 This project demonstrates basic manipulation of the turtlesim package in ROS2.

 This project was completed successfully as part of the training program.
-The task covered basic ROS2 service calls, topics, and node operations with
 ---

 Requirements